EXCHANGE OF EXPERTS IN CIVIL PROTECTION PROGRAMME GUIDELINES

 - If a privately-owned motor vehicle or rental car is used in the course of an exchange, neither the European Commission nor the CN APELL-RO will be held liable for damages to vehicle, driver or third parties.

 In instanceswhereby a privately-owned motor vehicle or rental vehicle is used, the driver/owner must be in possession of a valid driver licence and insurance policy that covers all liability under civil law.

 This designation is without prejudice to positions on status, and is in line with UNSCR 1244 and the ICJ Opinion on the Kosovo Declaration of Independence)

 This designation shall not be construed as recognition of a State of Palestine and is without prejudice to the individual positions of the Member States on this issue.

-At present, Experts from eligible third countries are only exchanged to host organisations in Participating States.
+At present, Experts from eligible third countries are only exchanged to host organisations in Member States/Participating States.

-For applications from non-UCPM states please contact the Programme Team for further information.
+For applications from non-UCPM Member States/Participating States please contact the Programme Team for further information.